-UTC was determined to be the accounting acquirer in the merger, and as a result the financial statements of Raytheon Technologies for the period ended and as of June 30, 2020 include Raytheon Company's financial position and results of operations for the period subsequent to the completion of the Raytheon Merger on April 3, 2020.
-Raytheon Intelligence & Space (RIS) and Raytheon Missiles & Defense (RMD) follow a 4-4-5 fiscal calendar with results recorded from the April 3, 2020 merger close date through June 28, 2020 while Collins Aerospace Systems (Collins Aerospace) and Pratt & Whitney continue to use a quarter calendar end of June 30, 2020.
+UTC was determined to be the accounting acquirer in the merger, and as a result the financial statements of Raytheon Technologies for the period ended and as of September 30, 2020 include Raytheon Company's financial position and results of operations for the period subsequent to the completion of the Raytheon Merger on April 3, 2020.
+Raytheon Intelligence & Space (RIS) and Raytheon Missiles & Defense (RMD) follow a 4-4-5 fiscal calendar with results recorded from the April 3, 2020 merger close date through September 27, 2020 while Collins Aerospace Systems (Collins Aerospace) and Pratt & Whitney continue to use a quarter calendar end of September 30, 2020.
 The historical results of Otis and Carrier are presented as discontinued operations and, as such, have been excluded from both continuing operations and segment results for all periods presented.
 See "Note 3: Discontinued Operations" within Item 1 of this Form 10-Q for additional information.

 The current status of significant factors affecting our business environment in 2020 is discussed below.
-For additional discussion, refer to the "Business Overview" section in Management's Discussion and Analysis of Financial Condition and Results of Operations (MD&A) in our 2019 Annual Report, which is incorporated by reference in our 2019 Form 10-K, and the "Risk Factors" in Part II, Item IA of our Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2020.
+For additional discussion, refer to the "Business Overview" section in Management's Discussion and Analysis of Financial Condition and Results of Operations (MD&A) in our Annual Report to Shareowners (2019 Annual Report), which is incorporated by reference in our Annual Report on Form 10-K for calendar year 2019 (2019 Form 10-K), and the "Risk Factors" in Part II, Item IA of our Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2020.